microsoft/AzureTrailblazerAcademy/month2/labs/lab_adf/README.md

 <img src="./images/adf-End-to-End-Execution.png" alt="End to end Execution Status" width="600">

+4. Test the transformed data in Azure Synapse Analytics.

 - Switch to Azure Services and access the Synapse SQL Analytics to verify the employee data with secured phone numbers
 - Access synapse SQL Analytics 'ataadflabsqldb' and select 'Query editor' from 'Common Tasks' section.
 - Login with 'azureadmin' and password 'Ataadf123!' if needed.
 - Enter 'select * from [HR].[Employee]' to view the ingested Oracle data.
 - You should see all the employee data with the secured phone number.
 <img src="./images/adf-lab-synapse-secure-PII-verify.png" alt="Verify ingested data in Synapse with secured phone number" width="600">

+Congratulations!!
+You have successfully ingested the data from Oracle to Azure Datalake, transformed the data as per your needs such as securing the data and stored the data into Azure Synapse Analytics for your business analytics needs.